 During WWII, multiple Japanese soldiers stationed in the Kei Islands of Indonesia reported seeing a mermaid-like creature.
 Yet instead of praising the creature for its beauty, the sailors described it as a “horrible monkey-thing with a fish mouth and spines like a sea urchin.”
 With inward-facing teeth and a mouth like a carp, the creature was also described as having two long arms, webbed hands and feet, and frog-like legs.

 The local Kei islanders were well-aware of the creatures.
 They called them Orang Ikan, which translates from Malay to “human fish.”
 Occasionally, local fishermen would catch the creatures in their nets.
-However, as they Orang Ikan were aggressive, the islanders did their best to leave them alone.
+However, as the Orang Ikan were aggressive, the islanders did their best to leave them alone.

-One evening, the king of the village summoned one the leaders among the Japanese soldiers, Sergeant Taro Horiba.
+One evening, the king of the village summoned one of the leaders among the Japanese soldiers, Sergeant Taro Horiba.
 The villagers had discovered a dead Orang Ikan, which they wanted him to see.
 Sergeant Horiba reported back to his headquarters in Japan that he did indeed see the strange creature.
 He even urged zoologists to study it after the war.
-However, reportedly no one took him seriously.
+However, reportedly no one took him seriously.37

 Buffeljags River, South Africa